pblack/docs/content/faq/how-ui-elements-are-determined-from-front-matter.md

 ### Detecting front matter values
 Forestry parses your project to understand what UI elements to use.
 For instance, if Forestry finds a file called resume.pdf and there's a front matter field set to "/files/resume.pdf".
 Forestry will use a "file upload" button for that front matter field.

-If you find the front matter does not generate the UI elements that you have intended, you can change edit these by clicking three dots.
+If you find a front matter field does not generate the UI elements that you have intended, you can change it by clicking three dots.

 ![](/docs/forestryio/images/forestry-edit-field-type.png)